Calvary University: Athletics

-The Calvary Warriors offer sports for Men's and Women's Basketball, Men's Soccer, Women's Volleyball, and Men's and Women's Cross Country.
+The Calvary Warriors offer sports for men's and women's basketball, men's soccer, women's volleyball, and men's baseball.
 In each of these sports the Warriors compete against other colleges in regular season games and post-season tournaments.
 The Warriors are members of the Midwest Christian College Conference (MCCC) and the Association of Christian College Athletics (ACCA).